sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

     >At this point of the tutorial, the URL of the `web` application will be requested instead of the `myapp` URL.
 It will then forward the requests to the `myapp` application.

-13. When the staging and deployment steps are completed, the `web` application should be successfully started and its details displayed in the command console.
+13. When the staging and deployment steps are completed, the `web` application should be successfully started, and its details displayed in the command console.

-14. Open a new browser tab or window, and enter the generated URL of the `web` application.
+14. Open a new browser tab or window and enter the generated URL of the `web` application.

     For example:   `https://web-unexpected-cheetah.cfapps.eu20.hana.ondemand.com`

 15. Enter the credentials for your SAP BTP user.

 #### RESULT

 - A simple application page with title **Python Tutorial** is displayed.
-When you click the `My Python Application` link, the current SAP HANA time is displayed, in UTC time zone.
+When you click the `My Python Application` link, the current time is displayed, in the UTC time zone.

-- If you directly access the `myapp` URL, it displays the same result - the current SAP HANA time in UTC time zone.
+- If you directly access the `myapp` URL, it displays the same result - the current time in the UTC time zone.

 ### Run an Authorization Check
-Authorization in the SAP BTP, Cloud Foundry environment is also provided by the XSUAA service.
+Authorization in the SAP BTP, Cloud Foundry environment is also provided by the Authorization and Trust Management (XSUAA) service.
 In the previous example, the `@sap/approuter` package was added to provide a central entry point for the business application and to enable authentication.
-Now to extend the example, authorization will be added.
+Now, to extend the example, authorization will be added.

 1. Add the `sap-xssec` security library to the `requirements.txt` file, to place restrictions on the content you serve.
 The file should look like this: